varsha-mkanmuri/socialize/README.md

 meetups a hit!

 The project has been implemented using various AWS components - AWS Personalize for AI recommendations, DynamoDB for efficient data storage, and OpenSearch for advanced search capabilities.
+Details on how to run the code can be found under the 'socialize' folder.